CrystalF042/US-Flight-Departure-Delay-Prediction/README.md

 - Data cleaning
 - Feature engineering

-This repository represents an independent continuation of that work, expanding the dataset to focusing on:
+This repository represents an independent continuation of that work, with a stronger focus on:
 - Model development
 - Model training
 - Hyperparameter tuning